 For years I was down on The Joy for providing me with bland staples for my Proustian remembrances such as “Baked Macaroni and Cheese.”
 My grandmother made it with Velveeta.
 I can’t separate that satin-look and rubber mouth-feel from the feeling of being well taken care of.
 They’ve congealed on my plate.
 I will follow anyone like a dog who makes me “macs.”

 Other cookery books fascinated with their notes on choosing the proper whisk.
 They were glossy and had discourses from the chef, interesting things that He thought you should know about His global search for the perfect za’atar.
-My edition of The Joy was shocking in its relative disregard for spice, and for The World.
+My edition of The Joy of Cooking was shocking in its relative disregard for spice, and for The World.
 It had lots of things “cockaigne,” whatever that means, and, even at 1132 pages, it was plain.

 Plain and heavy.
 Same description for me as a kid, actually.
 See?
 There I am in the corner, in 1980, snacking on pepper jelly and Ritz Bits at the memorial service for my great-grandfather, a German, from whom it’s possible I get my taste for braised red cabbage.